 Table A - 3 summarizes the standard errors for the variables of interest for all of the 16 models, grouped into restricted and unrestricted model categories.
-The table specifically compares the medians, minimums, and maximums of the standard errors for the models with restricted variables of interest (1, 2, 3, 4, 6, 7, 9 and 12) to those with unrestricted variables of interest (5, 8, 10, 11, 13, 14, 15 and 16).
-The table demonstrates that the unrestricted standard errors for the variables of interest are significantly larger than the restricted standard errors.
-In fact, the minimum standard errors in the unrestricted models are often higher than the maximum standard errors produced in the restricted models.
+The table specifically compares the medians, minimums, and maximums of the standard errors for the models with restricted variables of interest (1, 2, 3, 4, 6, 7, 9 and 12) to those with unrestricted variables of interest (5, 8, 10, 11, 13, 14, 15 and 16).120 The table demonstrates that the unrestricted standard errors for the variables of interest are significantly larger than the restricted standard errors.
+In fact, the minimum standard errors in the unrestricted models are often higher than the maximum standard error for an EXTREME VIEW in the restricted models.
 For example, the maximum standard error for an EXTREME VIEW in the restricted models is 0.09, yet the minimum in the unrestricted models is 0.12, with a maximum of 0.34.
 To put this result in a different light, a median standard error for the unrestricted EXTREME VIEW variable of 0.25 would require an effect on house prices larger than 50% to be considered statistically significant at the 90% level.
-Clearly, the statistical power of the unrestricted models is weak.
-Based on other disamenities, as discussed in Section 2.1, an effect of this magnitude is very unlikely.
+Clearly, the statistical power of the unrestricted models is very unlikely.
 Therefore, based on these standard errors, there is no apparent reason to unrestrict the variables of interest.